araraloren/cuteopt/README.md

-# cuteopt
+# cute
 A little simple getopt tools for rust

 # USAGE

-`Ctx` hold all the `OptKeeper`s, provide the inteface parse the command line arguments.
+`Cute` hold all the `Opt`s, provide the inteface parse the command line arguments.

 ```rust
     use cute::prelude::*;